Skip to content ↓

 Are you eligible?

 Thank you for visiting this page and seeing if you can help the school to support your son or daughter.
-You can apply here to see if you are eligible for Pupil Premium funding.
+You can check eligibility here to see if you are eligible for Pupil Premium funding.

 If you require help to do this, please contact fsm@furzeplatt.net with the relevant information and we will be happy to assist you.